 ▲▲ Reykjavík Colorful, pedestrian-friendly capital with fine museums, a stroll-worthy harbor, a dozen thermal swimming pools, surprisingly good restaurants, and a legendary nightlife scene.

-▲▲ Westman Islands Chain of 15 southern islands, reached by weather-dependent boat or flight, all uninhabited, except for Heimaey — which features a busy harbor, the world's largest puffin colony, an aquarium, two volcanoes, and an excellent volcano museum.
+▲▲ Westman Islands Chain of 15 southern islands, reached by short ferry ride or flight, all uninhabited, except for Heimaey — which features towering seabird cliffs, a busy harbor, the world's largest puffin colony (in summer), an aquarium, two volcanoes, and an excellent volcano museum.